Package version: TourviaApp 7.32.0 | July 2026

 Platform: Salesforce Desktop & Salesforce Mobile App

-RouteForce is a map-based field operations tool built natively inside Salesforce.
+Tourvia is a map-based field operations tool built natively inside Salesforce.
 It lets you visualize your territory, filter records, plan optimized routes, conduct GPS-verified visits, and maintain a complete route history, all without leaving Salesforce.

 1. Getting Started

-Open RouteForce
+Open Tourvia

 - Click the App Launcher (waffle icon) in Salesforce.

-- Type RouteForce and select the app.
+- Type Tourvia and select the app.

 - The map loads automatically with your geocoded records.